zuspec/zuspec.github.io/papers/zuspec_pythonic_hw_dev/Zuspec_PythonicModelDrivenHardwareDesign.md

 existing code checkers (eg mypy) to work unmodified.

 Zuspec divides a Python description into two core region kinds:

 - Pure Python regions
 - Python regions with domain-specific semantics

-In order to implement a counter in hardware, we need to be able to capture some unique semantics:
+Even a simple binary counter highlights several unique semantics that a hardware description must capture:

 - Bit width of the `count` field
 - When the count should be incremented
 - Hardware-specific notions like reset

-Zuspec identifies regions with these semantics with a combination of Python `decorators` and base classes.
-Let's look at the same counter example expressed in hardware with Zuspec.
+Zuspec identifies regions with these semantics using a combination of Python `decorators` and base classes.
+The example below shows a 32-bit counter modeled using the Zuspec library.

 ```python
 import zuspec.dataclasses as zdc